Harmoni (Transjakarta): History

 Harmoni BRT station was first opened on 15 January 2004, along with the soft launch of corridor 1.
-It has already designated as the main transit hub and central station of the TransJakarta BRT system, hence the name Harmoni Central Busway.
-The original building was built above the Ciliwung river and had a large capacity up to 500 people with 18 platform bays, accessible with a pedestrian bridge.
+It has already designated as the main interchange hub and central station of the Transjakarta BRT system, hence the name Harmoni Central Busway.
+The original building was built above the Ciliwung river and had a large capacity up to 500 people with 18 platform bays (nine on each direction), accessible with a pedestrian bridge.
 Several routes that serves this station were corridors 1, 2, 3, 5C, 5H, 7F, 8, 8A, 9B, 10H, and 12M.

-On 20 February 2023, TransJakarta and Jakarta MRT announced that Harmoni BRT station would be closed and moved its operational into a temporary building on 3 March 2023, due to the construction of the Harmoni MRT station as the part of the MRT's North–South Line extension from to Kota.
-However, it was delayed for one day.
-Eventually, on 4 March 2023, Harmoni BRT station was closed and all of its operational moved into two separated temporary buildings.
+On 20 February 2023, Transjakarta and Jakarta MRT announced that Harmoni BRT station would be closed and moved its operational into a temporary building on 3 March 2023, due to the construction of the Harmoni MRT station as the part of the MRT's North–South Line extension from to Kota.
+However, it was delayed for one day and Harmoni BRT station was eventually closed on 4 March, with all of its operational moved into the two separated temporary buildings.

 Due to the limited capacity of the temporary buildings, several routes have to be rerouted, such as corridor 2 which temporarily terminates at Monas, corridor 3 at Bundaran HI (shortened to Monas on 29 May), corridor 7F extended to Juanda, and corridor 8 extended to Pasar Baru by merging corridor 8A (Grogol 2–Juanda).
 To accommodate passengers whom affeceted by this readjusment, TransJakarta operates one temporary route, namely 3H (Jelambar–Kota).
-TransJakarta operates corridor 3H because passengers of corridor 3 who wanted to go to Kota Tua Jakarta usually transit at Harmoni.
+TransJakarta operates corridor 3H because passengers of corridor 3 who wanted to go to Kota Tua Jakarta usually transfer at Harmoni.
 Therefore, a temporary route have to be provided to accommodate affected passengers.
 Transjakarta also operates 2ST temporary route (Juanda–Bundaran HI), which was closed on 16 November 2023.

 The temporary building operational and route readjusments will last until the MRT construction completed in 2029 or 2030.